 Situated just outside of Ardgay, off the A836 – a popular alternative cycle and motorbike route for the picturesque North Coast 500 – we are convenient to many events and things to do in East Sutherland.
 The beauty of our area is nicely highlighted in videos such as this one by Host – Heart of Sutherland Tourism.
 And if you’re traveling by train, the local station is less than a mile away, and we can arrange pickups.
 You can also read about the area at Undiscovered Scotland.The campsite

-The ‘Simple but Sweet’ site is located in a quiet corner of a small field, just beside the farmyard, with a view over the fields to the Dornoch firth.
-It sleeps two in a double bed (we supply bedding), in a 5 meter round tent.
+The ‘Simple but Sweet’ tent sleeps two in a double bed (we supply bedding), in a 5 meter round tent.
 Lighting is battery and solar powered.
 Under a gazebo next to the tent, you’ll find a cook-stove, water, and cooking gear, in case you wish to prepare simple camp meals.
 There are tables and chairs for two, inside and out.
-If you are more than two persons, we have two single mattresses available for a small fee (you supply sleeping bags/bedding for these).
-There is room for them in the tent.
-Or talk to us, if you wish to pitch a small second tent.
+If you are traveling with more than two persons, let us know, we have extra tents and equipment available for reasonable rates.
+Or supply your own, for an even smaller surcharge.

-Children are welcome, so long as they are supervised at all times, and you are welcome to explore the farm while you are here, on your own or guided by one of us.
-You may even get to meet some of our heritage breed Hebridean sheep, up close and personal, if they aren’t feeling too shy that day!
+Children are welcome, so long as they are supervised at all times (the Hirsel is a working farm, with all attendant risks and equipment present), and you are welcome to explore the farm while you’re here, on your own or guided by one of us.
+You can meet some of our heritage breed Hebridean sheep, up close and personal, if they aren’t feeling too shy that day!